RummanShahriar/RummanShahriar/README.md

 <img align="right" alt="coding" width="400" src="https://camo.githubusercontent.com/c2c315240a33d03dc80d0b793144cf88b2bf535fbdd6a1720b7aed2b63035adb/68747470733a2f2f696d672e6574696d672e636f6d2f7468756d622f6d7369642d38343134363035362c77696474682d313230302c6865696768742d3930302c696d6773697a652d3633383035332c726573697a656d6f64652d382f32303231303730365f646576656c6f7065722d65636f6e6f6d795f30312e6a7067">

-A passionate CSE student, and My journey in the world of technology has been a thrilling ride, filled with curiosity and a constant drive to learn.
+A passionate **CSE student**, and My journey in the world of technology has been a thrilling ride, filled with curiosity and a constant drive to learn.

 🚀 I dreamt of specialize in the field of Data Science, where I blend creativity with technical skills to craft innovative solutions.
 My love for Data has led me to contribute to various ideas and collaborate with like-minded individuals in the open-source community.